 Part 1: Scope

-The revised directive classifies the entities covered into those which are considered essential and those which are important.
-As a rule, all medium and large size entities will have to comply with the NIS2 security risk management and reporting rules.
-However, the directive will adjust the classification as being either essential or important depending on the size of the entity.
+The NIS2 Directive classifies the entities covered into essential and important.
+As a rule, all medium and large size entities will have to comply with the NIS2 security risk-management and reporting requirements.
+However, the directive adjusts the classification as essential or important depending on the criticality and size.

-Part 2: Common security risk management and reporting requirements
+Part 2: Security risk-management and incident reporting requirements

-The revised EU directive on the security of network and information systems (NIS2) sets baseline security risk management measures for all the entities operating across the sectors falling within its scope.
-The directive applies an “all-hazard” approach, thus the risk management measures should also address physical and environmental security (e.g. natural disasters, system failures).
+The NIS2 Directive establishes baseline security risk-management measures for all the entities operating across the sectors falling within its scope.
+The directive applies an “all-hazard” approach; thus the measures should also address physical and environmental security (e.g. natural disasters, system failures).

-Part 3: Specific obligations for the telecoms, ICT supply chain and digital sectors
+Part 3: Specific obligations for cross-border digital entities and ICT supply chain

 Request